 Some of the items are “Uncategorized,” but it’s relatively easy to edit them and choose a category.
 In the transactions, you will see a line item for every purchase, transfer, withdrawal, payment, paycheck or other income.

 Your ATM withdrawals will not show up in your transactions, but to ensure you're tracking your spending, you can manually add cash transactions, add a category and provide notes.
 Because of this, opting for cash requires a little more work, but if you use a debit or credit card, all your transactions are easily laid out for you.

 Step 5: Set Financial Goals and Next Steps

 Another great thing about Mint is you can set financial goals to help achieve important life events, such as purchasing a home, getting out of debt, building an emergency fund and more.

 Start by going to the Goals section in the upper right-hand corner.
 On the right side, you can learn more about how Goals works.

 To begin, choose from their list of goals.
 If your preferred goal isn’t listed, you can create a custom one.
 Mint will ask you what amount of money you need to obtain this goal, and if you have an end date in mind.

-I’m saving for a vacation in five months, so Mint calculated how much money I need to save each month in order to reach my goal.
-Not only does it track this, but it actually asked me to link to an external account where the money is going to be held.
+I’m saving for a vacation in five months, so Mint calculated how much money I need to save each month to reach my goal.
+Not only does it track this, but it asked me to link to an external account where the money is going to be held.
 I already have targeted savings accounts through Capital One 360, including a “Spain” fund.